MicrosoftDocs/win32/desktop-src/SecBioMet/plug-in-wrapper-functions.md

 ---
 title: Plug-in Wrapper Functions
-description: Wrapper functions that allow you to call a public function on any adapter attached to the pipeline without manually acquiring a pointer to the adapter. ms.assetid: 'a87536bf-3a10-4062-a509-db7f03172307'
+description: Wrapper functions that allow you to call a public function on any adapter attached to the pipeline without manually acquiring a pointer to the adapter. ms.assetid: a87536bf-3a10-4062-a509-db7f03172307
+keywords:
-keywords: ["Windows Biometric Framework API Windows Biometric Framework API , plug-in wrapper functions"]
+- Windows Biometric Framework API Windows Biometric Framework API , plug-in wrapper functions ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Plug-in Wrapper Functions